parttimenerd/dsharpy/README.md

 - `#include <assert.h>` to use asserts
 - `INPUT(type)` to get a random (and therefore input) value of the specified type
-- `LEAK(expr)` that assigns the passed expression to a new output variable, the last leak also adds an assert to force the model checker to produce a SAT formula
+- `OBSERVE(expr)` that assigns the passed expression to a new output variable, the last leak also adds an assert to force the model checker to produce a SAT formula

 The most basic program is given in the following as an example (more in the `tests/test_tools.py` file):